wagner2010/gsoc/templates/ideas-page-prema.md

 ###  Add Support for Probabilistic Calibration Curve for Tree-based Models.
 #### Abstract

 The student would work to add a Probabilistic Calibration Curve Visualizer for Tree-based Models.
+The purpose and importance of probabilistic calibration curves are to help provide the extra information needed to instill a higher level of confidence for the user and to provide greater comparability as they can be visualized across multiple models.
+The goal is to help the user make the best possible model selection based on reliability indicators.
+The student's work will help improve the user's confidence in their class label and compare results across multiple models.

 #### Technical Details
 The student will work to create a new feature for generating calibration curves via class CalibrationCurve (subclassing ClassificationScoreVisualizer).
 The student will implement the **fit(), score(), and poof()** methods that creates a main calibration curve graph and a mean predicted value line graph.
 See the class-balance documentation by clicking [here](http://www.scikit-yb.org/en/latest/api/classifier/class_balance.html) and the initial probability calibration curve issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/365).